 The progressive downsizing of the Service has led in time to the organisation being passed to a committee of civilians.
 The Association retains close ties to the RAF Music Services, however – a representative from Headquarters Music Services sits on the committee as liaison officer, and the Service offers valuable support for the annual reunion, providing the use of their facilities and a concert by one of the current RAF Bands.

 Today the Association has over 300 members, not only in the UK but wherever RAF musicians have settled, in places as diverse as Australia, New Zealand, South Africa, Canada, the USA, France, Germany, Holland, Ireland, Spain (including the Canary Islands), and Cyprus.
 As well as ex-members of the Music Services, the Association welcomes the many RAF servicemen and women who played with the RAF Voluntary Bands in their spare time.
-All members receive The Blue and the Gold which is still published twice yearly, and an invitation to the annual reunion, which usually alternates between RAF Northolt, the home of RAF Central Band, and RAF Cranwell, where the Band of the RAF College and the RAF Regiment Band are based.
+All members receive The Blue and the Gold which is still published twice yearly, and an invitation to the annual reunion, which usually alternates between RAF Northolt, the home of RAF Central Band and the RAF Regiment Band, and RAF Cranwell, where the Band of the RAF College and the Band of the Royal Auxiliary Air Force are based.